nwpointer/three-landscape/README.md

 All textures in a batch (['/hd/heightmap.png','/hd/normalmap@0.5.png']) are resolved before moving on to the next highest quality level
 To get performance benefits, resource batches should be of ordered by ascending quality.

+### Basis textures:

-Note: as long as you serve a /basis_transcoder.js and /basis_transcoder.wasm useProgressiveTexture can also auto resolve highly compressed basis textures.
+Note: as long as you serve provide a /basis_transcoder.js and /basis_transcoder.wasm useProgressiveTexture can also auto resolve highly compressed basis textures.

 See the BasisTextureLoader and Basisu project for more details: https://github.com/BinomialLLC/basis_universal

 <!--